-Learning outcomes Assessment criteria Understand the role, purchased the complexity of a housing complexity of • 1.1 Discuss how the role and purpose of housing organisations have changed over time.
+Le earning outcomes Assessment criteria 1.
+Understand the role, purpose and complexity of a housing organisation.
+1.1 Discuss how the role and purpose of housing organisations have changed over time.
 1.2 Critically evaluate ways in which housing organisations act in a commercial way and the impact this may have on their social purpose.
-Understand strategic d strategic thinking and s in housing organisation trategic planning, 2.1 Distinguish between strategic development, strategic thinking, and strategic planning.2.2 Evaluate key strategic development theories that apply to housing organisations.
-Be able to develop a vi organisation. sion for a housing 3.1 Examine the role of social, political, economic, and environmental factors in shaping the vision of a housing service.
+2. Understand strategic development, strategic thinking and strategic planning, in housing organisations.
+2.1 Distinguish between strategic development, strategic thinking, and strategic planning.2.2 Evaluate key strategic development theories that apply to housing organisations.
+3. Be able to develop a vision for a housing organisation.
+3.1 Examine the role of social, political, economic, and environmental factors in shaping the vision of a housing service.
 3.2 Apply a theory of strategic development to create a vision for a housing service.
-4. Be able to create and in strategic business plan • 4.1 Outline business planning tools and methodologies.
+4. Be able to create and implement a strategic business plan.
+4.1 Outline business planning tools and methodologies.
 4.2 Create a business plan for a housing service using strategic planning.
 4.3 Formulate an approach to implement the business plan.
 4.4 Identify the critical stages for monitoring the business plan following implementation.